-- The majority of students in the UBC Explore program will stay in campus residence.
+- The majority of students in the Explore English program will stay in campus residence.

 - There are a limited number of spaces in homestay.
 The placement of students in homestay will depend on the availability of families.
 If homestay is not available, students will be placed in residence.

 - Students are required to stay in accommodation arranged by UBC for the duration of the program.